Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 6. Handling detected license issues
 7. Handling detected lack of freshness
 8. Handling detected lack of activity
- [NOTE Asma]: Lack of activity should be handled, community activity is key for vulnerabiltiy detection and patching. (see research for Huwawei on Open source maturity)

 #### Handling libraries

 9. Updating a library
 10. Adopting a new library
-11. When a library does not meet requirements
+11. When a library does not meet the requirements

 ---